 A new year is upon us and, like every new start, it brings with it the promise of new possibilities.
 On the technology side, we can expect both breakthroughs and debacles.
 Most importantly though, we can expect a lot of delivered impact!
 The start of 2018 has already seen this with the bitcoin rollercoaster and new security flaws in our chips impacting the entire industry.
 How can companies react?
 How should they handle all these dynamics while contending with the pressures of daily operations and impatient stakeholders?

-One solution would be to shift the focus from individual technologies to the organizational inclusion of innovation in the daily practice of the organization.
+One solution would be to shift the focus from individual technologies to the organisational inclusion of innovation in the daily practice of the organisation.
 For me, the biggest take on 2018 is the real convergence of business and information technology.
-More organizations will reevaluate the role of the CIO versus other CxOs and better balance how business architecture affects technology architecture.
+More organisations will reevaluate the role of the CIO versus other CxOs and better balance how business architecture affects technology architecture.
 This is driven by disappointing results from earlier initiatives and by external disruption.
 I believe that we must shift from PoCs to the real-life implementation of IoT, AI, and blockchain to take up the challenge of digital transformation.
 For me, then, 2018 should be the year of inclusive innovation.
 It should, of course, be inclusive in many ways, but two stand out particularly:

 - The second inclusion is the inclusion of all different kinds of technologies.

 I don’t believe in focusing on single technologies to drive change.
 According to the “The Medici Effect,” true innovation happens at the crossroads where different disciplines meet.
 The author Frans Johansson maintains that this is why the Renaissance was able to take place.
 The same applies to technologies.
 True innovations take place when we combine new technologies together, e.g., connect IoT with Deep Learning to create new customer experiences or improve operational processes.
-Yes, organizations need to understand how the individual technologies work, but they also need to have processes in place to manage the “meeting at the crossroads” of these technologies.
+Yes, organisations need to understand how the individual technologies work, but they also need to have processes in place to manage the “meeting at the crossroads” of these technologies.

 Creating such Idea Flow calls for two conditions: